Cajun Field: Synthetic surface and banners

-Athletics Master Plan
+Athletics master plan

 In spring 2014, construction of the south endzone seating began.
 This first phase project included bowling in the south endzone with new bleacher seating as well as concession and restroom facilities.
 This change has increased capacity to 41,426 and was completed for the 2014 season kickoff.
 Daktronics also installed a 30 by 54 foot HD screen in the north end zone, replacing the previous scoreboard.

-Major Renovation and Name Update
+Major renovation and name change

 In June 2021 a major renovation was announced.
 The Our Lady of Lourdes Regional Medical Center has secured naming rights for the new facility to take the place of Cajun Field with a commitment to invest $15 million over 15 years.
 The facility will now be known as Cajun Field at Our Lady of Lourdes Stadium.
+The stadium officially started construction at the conclusion of the 2023 season, which was completed prior to the start of the 2025 season.
+During the preceding season in 2024, the stadium utilized the east side and south end zone, as well as north end zone grass seating.

 "The Swamp"

 Cajun Field's surface is two feet below sea level in a natural bowl.
 With the below-sea level playing surface, a total of four 60 hp pumps and a sophisticated drainage system help keep the field in good playing condition even during the frequent south Louisiana rainstorms.
 The subsurface stadium requires many fans to walk down to their seats.
 Ragin' Cajuns football players and their opponents enter Cajun Field through a tunnel from the Louisiana athletics complex.

 In 1988 the stadium was nicknamed "The Swamp," as then noted on stadium signage, in the school yearbook and, a year later, in the 1989 official Southwestern Louisiana sports media guide.
 The nickname is tied to the field's early 1970s construction, and even refers to the original football field for what was then the Southwestern Louisiana Industrial Institute in the early 1900s.
 The university's first football field was on the main campus adjacent to a small cypress pond, which later became Cypress Lake, also nicknamed The Swamp.

 The "Swamp" nickname also fits with the area's geography, with many bayous and wetlands, including the Atchafalaya Basin and the nearby Gulf of Mexico marshlands.
 The National Wetlands Research Center, a United States Geological Survey research facility at the University of Louisiana at Lafayette, is less than half a mile from Cajun Field.

 Division I FBS Ben Hill Griffin Stadium at the University of Florida was later also nicknamed "The Swamp" by then-Gators head coach Steve Spurrier in 1991.